Introduction - Text - Group Work

 Calvino’s unstable narrator follows in the tradition of “Diary of a Madman” (Gogol, 1835), “The Tell-Tale Heart” (Poe, 1843), and “The Diary of a Madman” (Lu Xun, 1918).
 Why does Calvino use a narrator who is psychologically unstable?
 Why does he initially hint that his narrator may be criminally insane?
 How does his remote resemble a gun?

-Looking at the text as a long block structure (see “Block & Splice” in The Academic Essay), notice how the love story enters very late — in paragraph 8.
+Looking at the text as a long block structure (see “Block & Splice” in Rhetoric), notice how the love story enters very late — in paragraph 8.
 Why?

 Where does the narrator shift from concrete detail to abstraction?
 Where does he go from abstract (theoretical or detached) to abstruse (obscure or confusing)?
 Why?
 Where does he shift from being reasonable to being unreasonable?
 What insight can be gleaned from even his strangest, most abstruse points?